DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 ### Storytelling Challenges

 Our project was a very ambitious one, totally at 7 scenes that the user experiences.
 The challenges appeared soon after, when we realized the considerable amount of work that we had to pour into each scene to make it work in the grander scheme of the tale itself.
 We had to find a way to deliver a playable experience to the users taking into account our time and skill restraints.
 The user initially was meant to feel small and hopeless, not knowing what to decide.
 Instead we twisted in a way that would form a more empowered user, one that is aware of what is happening and confident of the power that they are given.
-Our focus was to have the player listen to all the different voices before making the decision.
+Our focus shifted to have the player listen to all the different voices before making the decision.
 When the time comes, the user sees those same voices, reminded of the weight of the situation and that the choice is not only affecting them, but many others as well.
 A compromise we had to make lies in the fact that our original characters were a bit too much for the oculus to handle (we ran into a performance issue), this made us decide to lower the amount of NPCs that we have, only keeping those that were crucial to the story line.
 In the outside scene for example (we would have loved to have more screaming people), we had to significantly reduce the crowd size.
 Another storytelling challenge also came with the two ending scenes, we already had built so many interactions so the question was: do we add more interactions? or do we leave space for the user to contemplate?
 We chose the latter, due to the lack of time and to try to have open ended scenes where the user can find themselves imagining what the consequences of their choices will be.